learn-co-curriculum/ttt-6-position-taken-rb/README.md

 It looks like our method should also account for the use of `nil` to represent an empty or unoccupied space on our tic tac toe board.
 Use the `||` operator to account for this edge case.
 Our `position_taken?` method should return false if the submitted position is equal to *either* an empty string, `" "`, *or* an empty string `""`, *or* `nil`.

+#### A word about Fault Tolerance

+If one programmer uses `nil` to represent an unoccupied position, and another an empty space <code>"&nbsp;"</code>, and yet another an empty string `""`, and yet another a boolean `false`, we will end up checking as many things as there are programmers.
+In countries with British foundations, Tic Tac Toe is more commonly called Naughts and Crosses, so an occupied `O` position might actually have a `0` in it!
+But our program operates on `X`s and `O`s, so in the ideal case, even a position with a `0` should return an error.
+There are multiple ways to solve this lab, but a position is only truly _*taken*_ if and only if it has an `X` or an `O` in it.
+Even if a position has an ASCII cat in it, it should return `false`.
+In programming, sometimes it's better (or easier) to check the conditions for `false` rather than `true`, and sometimes it's the other way around.
 <a href='https://learn.co/lessons/ttt-6-position-taken-rb' data-visibility='hidden'>View this lesson on Learn.co</a>